 Sarah Walker, IOC Member

-Sarah Walker was New Zealand’s first Olympic BMX medallist winning silver at London 2012, following on from a fourth place at Beijing 2008.
-She is a three times gold medal winning World Champion with an additional three silver and three bronze medals won from 2007 - 2015.
+Sarah Walker became New Zealand’s first Olympic BMX medallist, winning silver at London 2012, following on from a fourth place at Beijing 2008.
+She is a three time gold medal winning World Champion, with an additional three silver and three bronze medals won from 2007 - 2015.
 During this time she also took home a total of eight medals including four golds from World Cup events.